Excellent 4.6 out of 5

 Key Benefits

-• Protect medication safety by monitoring liver response to common drugs.
+• Protect medication safety by flagging drug-induced liver injury early.

 What is Alanine Aminotransferase (ALT)?